About the author

 Filing taxes

-Many employees are entitled to benefits like workers’ compensation and unemployment insurance.
-Employer of record services administer workers’ compensation insurance and claims when they arise.
+Employees are often entitled to protections like workers’ compensation and unemployment insurance.
+EORs administer workers’ comp policies and manage claims when they arise, helping ensure compliance with state-mandated benefit requirements.

 Onboarding new hires